kputnam/stupidedi/README.md

 ### Encourages readable client code

-Unlike other libraries, generating documents doesn't involve memorizing noisy identifiers from the specification (like C001 or LOOP2000), which identify elements of the grammar that don't actually appear in the output.
+Unlike other libraries, generating documents doesn't involve naming obscure identifiers from the specification (like C001, DE522 or LOOP2000), for elements of the grammar that don't actually appear in the output.

-Like HAML or BuilderXML, the DSL for generating documents closely matches terminology from the problem domain.
-You can see in the example below that code looks very similar to an EDI document (without the noisy delimiters).
+Like HAML or Builder::XmlMarkup, the DSL for generating documents closely matches terminology from the problem domain.
+You can see in the example below that code looks very similar to an EDI document.
 This makes it easy to understand, assuming a reasonable familiarity with EDI.

 ### Efficient parsing and traversing